 • Union employees should contact either OPEIU Local 6 at (617) 984-0006, or NAGE at 1-800-882-1466, for information regarding this benefit.

 • Judges, Managers, and Union-Exempt employees should contact the Benefits Manager at (617) 878-0373.

 • COBRA (Consolidated Budget Reconciliation Act, 1985) Under Federal law in the event of termination, retirement or disability, employees may apply to the Group Insurance Commission for continuation or conversion privileges for such benefits as health or life insurance, or contact their respective Unions for continuation of dental and vision coverage.
 Union-Exempt staff should contact the Benefits Manager for dental and vision insurance continuation.

 Dependent Care Assistance Plan (DCAP)

 The Dependent Care Assistant Plan allows you to set aside up to $5,000 of your annual income on a tax-free basis each calendar year to pay for childcare or other dependent care expenses.
 Eligibility requires that you have a child or children under the age of 13 or have a spouse or dependent who is unable to care for him/herself and who resides with you for at least 8 hours per day.
 Dependent care must enable you or your spouse to be employed.
-The plan is administered through Benefit Strategies, as authorized by the GIC.
-For more information, contact Benefit Strategies toll free at (877)-353-9442 or email them at www.benstrat.com.
+The plan is administered through ASIFlex, as authorized by the GIC.
+For more information, contact Benefit Strategies toll free at 1.800.659.3035 or visit their website at http://www.asiflex.com/gic.